It was the sweltering weekend of the Fourth of July. We were headed west across the

 After a phone call or two to the moving company, we were informed a mechanic was on the way.

 |Our mechanic.
 Note all the cell towers in the background.|

 He arrived after a long delay.
 “I had to stop at the Piggly Wiggly for three bags of groceries,” he drawled.
 After some poking around, he informed us we had a blown hose.

 |A turkey vulture surveys the damage.|

 No crap, Columbo!
-Even I could see the remains of the hose and the engine body fluids bleeding out.
-He told us he would be back in the morning with parts to repair the damage; got in his van with his wife and left.
+Even I could see the remains of the hose and the engine's bodily fluids bleeding out.
+He told us he would be back in the morning with parts to repair the damage; got in his van with his wife and his groceries and left.

 We found rooms at the Holiday Inn for our group of four adults and four children.

 to have to spend the afternoon in the motel pool.

 While our son and his wife got the kids settled, DH and I walked across the street and into--what else--Kentucky Fried Chicken.
 We felt like we were invisible.
 None of the employees even looked up when we walked in.
 At last, moving at a lingering pace through a zone of his own, one finally took our order.
 After we got the chicken dinners and took them back to the motel for the kids, DH and I decided we’d get our own meal at a nearby restaurant: The Cracker Barrel Country Store.